emilyalice2708/makers-progress/week-3.md

 - Evidence: Apply to the pair programming Battle session this afternoon and check understanding with cohort/coaches.

 ## Thursday:
-- Goal:
+- Goal: Debug a web application.
-- Plan:
+- Plan: Take part in the debugging workshop.
-- Evidence:
+- Evidence: Completed challenge and then compared by thought process to the coach's explanations.

 ## Friday:
 - Goal: